BryceSlade/movie-app/README.md

 # Trailer Finder

 This project was created as a means to display the methods involved with pulling and displaying data from an API.
+Trailer Finder was created as a simple and clean application.

 # User Experience
 • User starts immediately on the landing page that displays the top 20 popular movies today.